Project-OSRM/osrm-text-instructions/Readme.md

 `version` | required | `v5` | Major OSRM version
 `options.hooks.tokenizedInstruction` | optional | `function(instruction)` | A function to change the raw instruction string before tokens are replaced.
 Useful to inject custom markup for tokens
 `language` | required | `en` `de` `zh-Hans` `fr` `nl` `ru` [and more](https://github.com/Project-OSRM/osrm-text-instructions/tree/master/languages/translations/) | Compiling instructions for the selected language code.
+`options` | optional | Object with 2 keys: `legIndex` and `legCount`, both having integer values.
+Used for giving instructions for arriving at waypoints.

 ### Development
 #### Architecture